Vail Mountain "Insider"

 Best Lifts and Runs For Different Ability Levels:

 Never Evers: Take a lesson.
-If you won't, then ride up the Gondola and hang out on Chair #15 at the top of Adventure Ridge.
+If you won't, then ride up the Eagle Bahn Gondola and hang out on Chair #15 at the top of Adventure Ridge.
 It's flat terrain & easy skiing & the restaurant is nicely accessible when you get tired.
 The only other option is Chair #12 at Gold Peak, but it's steeper, icier, and always jammed with people.

-Intermediates: Vail is a great intermediate's mountain.
+Intermediates: Vail, however, is a great true intermediate's mountain.
 Read the grooming report every day and stick to those runs at first.
 If you have safety concerns, see what run is being manned by the "Yellow Jacket" speeder patrol & stay there for a while.
 After that the mountain's your oyster.
 Black runs or even double blacks that have been groomed are ideal for intermediates.
 Just try to be careful to be consistent in the way you make turns so as to not present yourself as an unwelcome target for faster - not necessarily - better skiers.

 Experts & Up: Go anywhere.
 If powder is in season, follow the path around the bowls noted in reference to Chair #5 above.
 Chair #10 - the Highline Lift has been upgraded to a new high speed detachable effective for the 2007/08 ski season.
 Only seven minutes compared to 16-18 minutes in prior years.
 Should you have the itch to see how many times you can cycle Highline (the run) in a day, you should be able to nonstop an average of five runs per hour!
 If you want to look at some of our other favorite steeper places, click here to get a description.